 Look for the link “Program Title” – for my example I outlined it in red – and click on that.

 The State AT Program website will come up, and you can sign up, or use their contact info, to get in touch and find out what they offer to help the elderly, and if you, or a loved one, are eligible.

 State Financial Assistance Programs

-A number states have non-Medicaid programs which provide for the elderly to remain living in their homes.
+A number states have non-Medicaid financial assistance programs which provide funds for the elderly to remain living in their homes.

-The programs pay with grants, give loans or do a combination of both, for participants to have many different safety items, assistive equipment, and will cover the costs of remodeling bathrooms, wheelchair ramps, kitchen modifications – all with the aim of keeping them from unnecessarily being institutionalized.
+The programs pay with grants, give loans, or will do a combination of both for participants to buy different safety items, assistive equipment, and to pay for the costs of remodeling bathrooms, wheelchair ramps, kitchen modifications – all with the aim of keeping them from unnecessarily being institutionalized.